 - That depends on who and where you are:

-- My first policy is that if I can get to you easily (within an hour's drive) from the Burlington, Vermont area, and you are looking to do do fundraising or an event directly related to bike advocacy, then this is free.
+- My first policy is that if I can get to you easily (within an hour's drive) from the Burlington, Vermont area, and you are looking to do fundraising for or an event directly related to bike advocacy, then this is free.
 You bring the party, I'll bring the bikes and the racing setup.

 - If it's outside of those criteria, but still nonprofit, I'm probably looking to make up my gas money and bring home a few bills for equipment maintenance and website hosting.
 Maybe bike parts or swag.
 Let's talk.

 - If you're a for-profit business that isn't a local bike shop, then I expect 20 bucks an hour including travel time and mileage expenses.
 Contact me and we'll figure out a price.

 What is a typical event format?